Published on November 15, 2022

 You have put together a team responsible for crisis management and implementing your disaster recovery scenarios.
 To ensure business continuity, your key personnel must also ensure that these strategies have been tested and reviewed for effectiveness.

 As a business owner, a positive mindset can go a long way.
-But it isn’t particularly helpful if you’re conducting a risk management and assessment strategy.
+But it isn't particularly helpful if you're conducting a risk management and assessment strategy.
 You need to anticipate, plan for, and mitigate risks before they occur.
-If you don’t, the entire organization could crumble and your business continuity would be at risk.
+If you don't, the entire organisation could crumble and your business continuity would be at risk.

 Testing the business continuity plan (BCP) is a must when you are developing your operational resilience strategies.
 If you are not conducting BC plan testing, you have no way to ensure that the strategy you have in place is the best at managing your perceived risks and threats.